determined-ai/determined/docs/release-notes/api-cli-access-token.rst

 **New Features**

--  API/CLI: Add support for access tokens.
+-  API/CLI: Add support for :ref:`access tokens <access-tokens>`.
 Add the ability create and administer access tokens for users to authenticate in automated workflows.
 Users can define the lifespan of these tokens, making it easier to securely authenticate and run processes.
 This feature enhances automation while maintaining strong security protocols by allowing tighter control over token usage and expiration.

    -  CLI: